Questions frequently asked of a fiction editor

 My friend knows a cheaper fiction editor…

-I have no doubt they do.
+Quite possibly they do.
 There is always someone cheaper.
 But the same goes for copyediting as for anything else – you get what you pay for.
 The price of copyediting is generally reflective of the service you receive.
 I’m not saying I’m the right editor for you, by all means shop around.
 But make your decision based on a measured judgement of the work.
 Cheaper does not necessarily mean ‘good’, or even ‘adequate’.
 Get a few samples done, then make an informed decision.

 Questions on copyediting services